 Next door is the leading comprehensive cancer hospital in Northern Europe, Oslo University Hospital Radiumhospitalet, and its Institute for Cancer Research.
 We collaborate closely with them, and we have a long-term school-industry collaboration with Ullern Upper Secondary.

 A growing number of members in the cluster develop novel cancer immunotherapies.
 Therefore, we established the Norwegian Immuno-Oncology Consortium in 2013.
 The goal of the consortium is to strengthen the knowledge-base and expertise, and to facilitate more national and international collaboration within immuno-oncology.
 The consortium also addresses precision medicine.

 Healthcare is becoming digitized.
 New technology, including tumour sequencing, is generating vast amounts of data that needs to be sorted and analysed.
 This has opened for IT-companies to take part in developing personalized medicine, tailoring drugs to the biology of each patient.

 We use global connections and national advantages to help get the right treatment to the right patient at the right time.
 New technology helps us.
-Software companies, like IBM Watson and SAS Institute, are part of our cluster.
+Software companies, like SAS Institute, are part of our cluster.
 We are part of EU projects such as PERMIDES, and of collaborations with technological research facilities such as the Lawrence Livermore National Laboratory in the US and the Cancer Registry of Norway.